jordanbchilds/analysis2Dmito/README.md

 output = stan_inference(dataMats, chains=5, ncores=2)
 ```

-Once multiple chains have run, we can check have reached the same posterior
+Once multiple chains have run, we can check they have reached the same posterior
 distribution using the `rstan::Rhat` function.
 It is suggested that if the value
 of rhat is greater than 1.05 then the chains have NOT converged to the same
 distribution.
 The function requires a matrix of the draws for a specific parameter.